GSA-TTS/identity-site/_pages/help.md

 ### I forgot which email address I used to create an account.

-If you can’t remember which email address you used to create your account, you can use the password reset function to see if your email address is on file.
+If you can't remember which email address you used to create your account, you can use the password reset function to see if your email address is on file.